 - Education and Training Boards (ETBs) are the main providers of education and training and offer Leaving Certificate courses in a number of ETB colleges.
 There are also a number of private colleges offering Leaving Certificate courses.
 You can search for courses on the online database of Further Education and Training Courses www.fetchcourses.ie

-- Enrolment and advice takes place from the beginning of August to mid-September each year, depending on the college.
+- Enrolment takes place from the beginning of August to mid-September each year, depending on the college.
 The cost of doing the Leaving Certificate varies.
 ETB colleges are the less expensive option, however check with your local ETB to see what exact costs are involved.
 If you choose a private college the cost is considerably higher.

 - Many of the Education and Training Boards offer English for Speakers of other languages (ESOL) or English for Beginners classes.
 To find contacts for your local Adult Guidance Initiative or ETB visit OneStepUp.ie. or contact our Freephone Helpline on 1800 303 669.